 Once a child reaches the age of 12, the CEM Centre 11+ test can no longer be administered due to the calculations used during standardisation.
-If a child turns 12 prior to the waiting list being dissolved in December 2017 then the situation could therefore arise where children tested in this way have to be compared with children on the waiting list who were tested using the CEM Centre 11+.
-Children seeking a place in Year 7 between September 2018 and December 31 2018 who are under the age of 12 will be required to take the CEM tests and their score in these tests will be used to determine their position within the relevant oversubscription criterion on the waiting list.
-Children seeking a place in Year 7 between September 2018 and December 31 2018 who are over the age of 12 will be required to take tests in English, Mathematics and Science arranged by the school.
+If a child turns 12 prior to the waiting list being dissolved in December 2021 then the situation could therefore arise where children tested in this way have to be compared with children on the waiting list who were tested using the CEM Centre 11+.
+Children seeking a place in Year 7 between September 2021 and 31st December 2021 who are under the age of 12 will be required to take the CEM tests and their score in these tests will be used to determine their position within the relevant oversubscription criterion on the waiting list.
+Children seeking a place in Year 7 between September 2021 and 31st December 2021 who are over the age of 12 will be required to take tests in English, Mathematics and Science arranged by the school.
 Their results in these tests will be compared to the results of the Year 7 cohort.
 If their result in each of the three tests is equal to or better than that of the lowest performing student in the cohort, they will be deemed to be of the same standard as the cohort and eligible for a place.
-Their mark in all three tests will be averaged and then matched against the average marks of children within the cohort to place them in the relevant quartile of the year group and allow (by looking at those children's CEM test scores) a hypothetical CEM mark to be awarded.
-Thus enabling all students (including those who are too old to sit CEM tests) to be ranked within the relevant oversubscription criteria on the waiting list.
+Their mark in all three tests will be averaged and then matched against the average marks of children within the cohort to place them in the relevant quartile of the year group and allow (by looking at those children's CEM tests) to be ranked within the relevant oversubscription criteria on the waiting those who are too old to sit CEM tests) to be ranked within the relevant oversubscription criteria on the waiting list.

-In accordance with the Admissions Code (2014), waiting lists will be held for one term until 31st December 2017.
+In accordance with the Admissions Code (2014), waiting lists will be held for one term until 31st December 2021.
 Waiting lists will only be held for entry into Years 7 and 12.